N-Elmer/SKIN-CANCER-DETECTOR/README.md

 ---

-This README file provides an overview of the FOOT-FORECASTER web application, its folder structure, usage instructions, code explanation, and troubleshooting tips.
+This README file provides an overview of the SKIN-CANCER-DETECTOR web application, its folder structure, usage instructions, code explanation, and troubleshooting tips.
 Use it as a guide to understand and utilize the SKIN-CANCER-DETECTOR app.